-others feed off insects and decaying plant matter, leaving live plants alone.
+There are many species of garden earwigs.
+Some can be very harmful to plants.
+On the other hand, some earwig species feed off insects and decaying plant matter, leaving live plants alone.

-mites, soft fruits, corn silk, flowers, soft growing tips of plants, and more.
+Depending upon species, earwigs’ diet includes Aphids, live or dead insects, mites, soft fruits, corn silk, flowers, soft growing tips of plants, and more.

-into the brain.
-But, this myth is how it got it's name.
+An Untrue Myth: Earwigs DO NOT crawl into people’s ears and then tunnel into the brain.
+However, this myth is how it got its name.
 They do not attack humans, nor are they harmful to humans.

 The female lays 20 to 60 eggs in the soil, about 2 – 3 inches deep.

-The first step in Earwig control, is to eliminate their environment.
+The first step in Earwig control is to eliminate their environment.

 Eliminate damp, moist areas where they like to hide.
 For homeowners, make sure gutters are clean, and direct downspouts away from the house.

 They are active at night.
 They are attracted to lights.
 Gardeners should place a light away from the garden.
-For homeowners, place a light out in the yard, to attract them away from your house.
+Homeowners can place a light out in the yard, to attract them away from your house.